 We big up and welcome the culture of working online from wherever you want in the world, but it’s still a minority of people who actually do this.
 Chances are, if you’re planning to move abroad, you’re a retiree.

 Central America is a great place for retiring abroad.
 The weather’s fantastic, the beaches are gorgeous, and the lifestyle is less expensive.
 You get way more bang for your buck down here then you can up there.
 And Central America is close and well-connected, making it convenient for getting back home whenever you need.
-That’s important for many retirees.
+That’s important for many retirees and why some Caribbean citizenship by investment programs like the Antigua and Barbuda one have been so popular.

 But what are the residency requisites when it comes to retiring abroad in Central America?
 Most Central American countries offer a specific retirement (or pensionado) option.
 Below, we’ll take a look at each one.